GustavoSMelo/OpenMusicJS/README.md

-# :hammer: This project be in process
+# :hammer: This project is currently in progress

-## but if you want to run this project, to do this:
+## If you want to run it, do this:

-### :clipboard: Things that you need to have:
+### :clipboard: Things that you need:

 - MySQL
 - Node.JS
-- Yarn (recommend, but not needed)
+- Yarn (recommend, but not necessary)
 - Expo
-- Mobile Emulator (or cellphone physic)
+- Mobile Emulator (or physical cellphone)

 ### :file_folder: Backend:

-- open the backend folder in your terminal
+- Open the `backend` folder in your terminal.
-- run in your console: yarn (You need has yarn in your computer)
+- Run in your console: `yarn` (in case you use yarn).
-- create a folder inside of folder backend and outside folder "src" with name:
+- Create a new folder inside of the `backend` folder and outside the `src` folder called: "tmp".
-  "tmp"
-- inside of tmp create a folder with name "uploads" and inside of this folder create another two folders, with names: "img" and "music"
+- Inside of `tmp`, create a new folder called `uploads` and inside of this folder create another two folders: `img` and `music`.
-- create a database with name "OpenMusicJS"
+- Create a database called "OpenMusicJS".
-- run in your console: yarn(or npx) sequelize db:migrate
+- Run in your console: `yarn (or npx) sequelize db:migrate`.
-- after this, run of backend with "yarn start"
+- After that, go to `backend` and run `yarn start`.

 ### :computer: Frontend:

-- First, you need to do the procediments of backend.
+- Firstly, you need to do the backend step.
-- After this, you need to run yarn in your console (inside folder of frontend)
+- After that, you need to run `yarn` in your console (inside the `frontend` folder)
-- and run yarn start
+- and run `yarn start`.

-### :iphone: Mobile (with android emulator)
+### :iphone: Mobile (with Android emulator):

-- First, run backend
+- First, run the backend.
-- Open your emulator android
+- Open your Android emulator.
-- Open the folder of mobile in console
+- Open the mobile folder in the console.
-- run "yarn" or "npm install"
+- Run `yarn` or `npm install`.
-- after this, run "expo start" and wait the application open
+- After that, run `expo start` and wait until the application opens.
-- When the application is opened, enter in console and click 'A'
+- When the application opens, enter in the console and click 'A'.

-### :iphone: Mobile (with cellphone)
+### :iphone: Mobile (with physical cellphone):

-- Download the app of expo in your cellphone
+- Download the Expo app in your cellphone.
-- Enter in app of expo
+- Enter the Expo app.
-- Open the folder of mobile in console
+- Open the mobile folder in the console.
-- run "yarn" or "npm install"
+- Run `yarn` or `npm install`.
-- after this, run "expo start" and wait the application open
+- After that, run `expo start` and wait until the application opens.
-- When the application is opened, scan the QR CODE with your cellphone
+- When the application opens, scan the QR CODE with your cellphone.

-# images of project in this moment:
+# Screenshots of the project:

 ![Screenshot_202a0-04-10 Musicfy](https://user-images.githubusercontent.com/45046288/78963607-6c79e180-7ace-11ea-8efc-7c9dc42f5076.png)